-Black stainless steel appliances may have crested the top of the trend curve a few years ago, but this trend is still slow to decline.
+Black stainless steel appliances may have crested the top of the trend curve a few years ago, but this fashion is still slow to decline.
 Unlike some home design trends that crash and burn, black stainless steel is still very much around, and for good reason: Black stainless steel has a timeless appeal that holds up well.

 Yet, that doesn't mean that black stainless steel appliances are perfect or that they work for all homes.
 Like other appliances, they have their pros and cons.

 Black vs. Regular Stainless Steel

 Black stainless steel and traditional silver metallic stainless steel are exactly the same material, except for one thing.
 Both are made from a unique mixture of iron, chromium, silicon, nickel, and carbon that renders corrosive steel into a rust-proof material.
 The difference is that black stainless steel includes a coating of highly durable, protective, polymer-based black paint.

 Combining black with matte turns ordinary ranges and washers into domestic works of art and dials up their cool factor.
 Not only are matte finishes stylish, but they’re also practical since fingerprints and minor stains disappear or are minimized on flat finishes.
 Some designers also opt to mix black and silver stainless steel appliances in their kitchens, which can work well with accent pieces or with silver appliances that feature black trim or control panels.

 Black Stainless Steel Appliance Pros

 Black is a universal color that crosscuts through all style iterations.
 While it does have its minor design trend ups and downs, it’s just about the most trend-proof color out there.
 Black can be a prominent statement color or it can serve as a background for other colors.